Sometimes there are good choices, and some other times, we have TOO many choices.

 b) your BUDGET – if your budget is low, they have to “pause” yours and let someone else run.
 If your budget is high, then they don’t need to worry about you so they give you more, so to speak

 c) your competitors for that traffic space – Remember, in display/interruption advertising, you’re bidding against EVERY advertiser of EVERY industry that’s going for that market.
-This isn’t search marketing, it’s demographics targeting.
+This isn’t search marketing, it’s demographics & interest targeting.
+(By the way, if you DO search marketing, please bid on your own company’s name.)

 d) your account history – Think about it.
 If you’ve have or had an account that spent a lot, of course they’re going to favor you.
 Simple.
 It’s all about relationships, as they say.